LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <b>Business Question(s)</b>

   - Which sub-categories generate the highest sales, and how does this vary across different product categories?

+    - The product portfolio shows varying sales contributions across categories and their respective sub-categories.

+      <b>Overall Top 10 Sub-Categories by Sales:</b>

+      The highest sales are concentrated in Technology and Furniture, with Office Supplies also having a strong presence.

+       - <b>Technology - Phones:</b> $330,007.05

+       - <b>Furniture - Chairs:</b> $328,449.10

+       - <b>Office Supplies - Storage:</b> $223,843.61

+       - <b>Furniture - Tables:</b> $206,965.53

+       - <b>Office Supplies - Binders:</b> $203,412.73

+       - <b>Technology - Machines:</b> $189,238.63

+       - <b>Technology - Accessories:</b> $167,380.32

+       - <b>Technology - Copiers:</b> $149,528.03

+       - <b>Furniture - Bookcases:</b> $114,880.00

+       - <b>Office Supplies - Appliances:</b> $107,532.16

+    - <b>Top Sub-Category within each Product Category:</b>

+       - <b>Technology:</b> Phones lead with $330,007.05 in sales.

+       - <b>Furniture:</b> Chairs are the top performers with $328,449.10 in sales.

+       - <b>Office Supplies:</b> Storage is the highest-selling sub-category at $223,843.61.

+      This variation highlights that each major product category has its own dominant sub-category.
+While "Phones" and "Chairs" are the two highest-grossing sub-categories overall, "Storage" is the powerhouse within Office Supplies.
+This indicates that sales strategies should be tailored to the specific dynamics of each category's top performers.

 - Are there any particular sub-categories that, while having high sales, might have low-profit margins, indicating a need for pricing or cost review?